Skip to main content

 Seasonal Exhibits

 On the second floor, various seasonal exhibits rotate throughout the year.
-Some recent and upcoming exhibits include:
+Some recent exhibits include Quinceañera Fashion Exhibit showcasing Hispanic Heritage, Deep Glow a bioluminescent underwater sea creature exhibit, and Bloom: Flowers of the Black Land Prairie.

 Frisco Heritage Museum